How Much Does iWriter Pay? What You Can REALLY Earn on iWriter

 Standard (Rates and Requirements)

-Every new writer to the iWriter platform starts off at the Standard writer level until they can build up their portfolio and prove their expertise.
+Every new writer to the iWriter platform starts off at the Standard writer level until they can build up their portfolio and prove their expertise to move up the writing levels.

 Standard writers have the lowest-paid freelancing writing jobs on the platform.
 As you get started, don’t expect to earn tons of cash right away.
 It takes a bit of time before you can advance to the next level.